xmpuspus/auto-question-generation/README.md

 ### Running the App

-In order to run the app, you must have `gensim` available on your machine, and install streamlit using:
+In order to run the app, you must have `text2text` available on your machine, and install streamlit using:

 ```console
 foo@bar:~$ pip install streamlit